2010 United States House of Representatives elections in Pennsylvania: By district

-Congressional districts

 District 1

 Democratic incumbent Bob Brady was the only member of the Pennsylvania delegation who ran unopposed in 2010.

 Brady, a long time central figure in the Pennsylvania Democratic Party, has never received less than 74% in a general election, and opponents have had difficult recruiting even moderately electable candidates in this majority-minority district that includes South Philadelphia and some working class suburbs in Delaware County.
 No Republican has represented this district since 1949.
 In 2008, he earned 91% of the vote against Mike Muhammad, a teacher who raised no outside funds.
 Respected for his ability to reach political deals behind the scenes, Brady has garnered an image as an effective politician, and thus has been rarely challenged by other Democrats.
 In 2010, Pia Varma, a young freelance writer for conservative publications attempted to gain the Republican nomination, but failed to produce enough signatures to appear on the ballot.